SignalGamma

 What can I learn from replaying past option chains?

-Historical replay teaches you how the options market behaves under different conditions.
-You can study how implied volatility expanded before earnings, how OI patterns developed leading into major moves, how liquidity evaporated during stress events, and how the chain normalized afterward.
-These patterns tend to repeat, so studying past behavior directly improves your ability to interpret current market conditions and anticipate future developments.
+Historical replay teaches you how volume and premium patterns develop around key events.
+You can study how volume spiked before earnings moves, how premiums expanded during volatility events, and how the chain normalized afterward.
+These patterns repeat across similar situations, so studying past behavior directly improves your ability to interpret current conditions.